 Step 3.
 Click Start menu > All Programs > Accessories > System Tools > System Restore to summon the next window.
 Or you can directly type System Restore in the search box, then select it.

 Step 5.
-Confirm the settings are correct and click Finish to start the restore process.
+Confirm the settings are correct and click Finish to restore Windows 7 to a previous date.

 What if you can't boot into safe mode Windows 7?

 Sometimes, the Safe Mode may fail to load.
 That's to say, your computer has deep Operating System issues.
 In this case, you can try Windows 7 system repair disc or create a bootable media with third-party software.
 Both can help you restore computer to a previos date.